Key establishment \`a la Merkle in a quantum world: Improved Quantum Key Establishment Scheme

+\begin{proof} The search problem can be modelled as the composition of $\xor$ across buckets with finding the single nonzero entry in each bucket, which is the problem $\psearch$ defined above.
+H{\o}yer, Lee and \v{S}palek have proved a composition theorem for the quantum query complexity of such functions~\cite{HLS07}, later improved by Lee, Mittal, Reichard, \v{S}palek and Szegedy~\cite{LMRSS11}.
+Unfortunately, their theorems are not applicable in our case because they require the inner function to be Boolean, which $\psearch$ is not.

-\begin{proof} This problem can be modelled as the composition of element distinctness across buckets with finding the single non-zero entry in each bucket.
-It~is therefore a special case of technical Lemma~\ref{TheProof}, stated in the Appendix, with param\-eters \mbox{$\outern=N$} (the number of buckets) and \mbox{$\innern=N^2$} (the size of the buckets).
-It~follows that finding the desired pair \mbox{$(a,b)$} requires
+Therefore, a more general composition theorem is needed, whose proof we postpone to Section~\ref{sec:compthm} because of its level of technicality.
+In~particular, our problem becomes a special case of technical Lemma~\ref{TheProof} with param\-eters \mbox{$\outern=N$} (the number of buckets), \mbox{$\innern=N^2$} (the size of the buckets), \mbox{$\range=M=N^{c'}$} for \mbox{$c'>12$}, and $R=\{ (x,y) \mid x \oplus y = w\}$.
+Given that the $\F_R$ of Lemma~\ref{TheProof} is the $\xor$ problem on $\outern$ elements, whose quantum query complexity is $\Theta\big(\outern^{2/3}\big)$ since \mbox{$\range \ge \outern^2$}, it~follows that finding the desired elements $a$ and $b$ requires